 If you aren't a die-hard fan of traditional Irish music, you may wish to check out the wide range of fife and drum tunes.
 A nice set, many of which should sound familiar to Americans, is in Walter Sweet's book The Bread and Butter of Jamming.
 More can be found on the web.
 You may also be interested in other flute traditions such as Kwela.

 Good instruments are available from many sources.
 There is a a long list of Irish flute suppliers at: A Guide to the Irish Flute.
-Makers of fifes and smaller flutes include:
+Here's a short list of my favorites, concentrating on US suppliers, the more affordable end of the market, and suppliers of smaller or unusual types of instruments.

-In the US, a good place to start your search is the Sweetheart Flute Company.
+In the US, a good place to start your search is Musique Morneaux .
 They sell a wide range of reliable mid-priced products, spanning both the Irish flute and military fife sides of the market.
 Whether or not you end up buying from them, they are a good place to get a grip on what's available and what you should expect to pay.
+Also browse the Irish Flute Store.
+Their offerings are less predictable but span the full range of the market, both less and more expensive than Musique Morneaux.

 These instruments have a nominal range of two octaves and a sixth (low D through high B).
 A sufficiently good player can probably make the full range sound on almost any of these instruments.
 However, your instrument will not be equally playable in all three octaves.
-As a general tendency, a "flute" will have a strong bottom octave but it may be very difficult to play any of the third octave.
+As a general tendency, a "flute" or "piccolo" will have a strong bottom octave but it may be very difficult to play any of the third octave.
 A "fife" should have a third octave that's strong and easy to play, but lower notes in the bottom octave may be weak or difficult to play.
-However, details vary with the specific instrument and hybrid designs (e.g. Hall crystal flutes and many Sweetheart fifes) may be called either "flutes" or "fifes."
+However, details vary with the specific instrument.
+Hybrid designs (e.g. Hall crystal flutes and many Sweetheart fifes) and instruments of intermediate sizes (e.g. G) may be called either "flutes" or "fifes."

 A few accessories are essential.
 Fortunately, they can be acquired cheaply.
 Unless you are blessed with perfect pitch, you'll need a chromatic tuner.
 I've been most happy with the electronic tuners by Snark; those by Korg also work ok.
 You'll need a swab and possibly bore oil and/or cork grease: see below.
 Finally, you should have a case or bag.